antar-ghuman/antar-ghuman/README.md

 🔭 Currently pursuing MS in Artificial Intelligence and Robotics at Unviversity at Buffalo, SUNY.

-🔭 Bachelor of Engineering in Computer Science(Cloud Computing) - Honors:First Division with Distinction , Chandigarh University
+🔭 Bachelor of Engineering in Computer Science(Cloud Computing) - Honors:First Division with Distinction, Chandigarh University

 💞️ Looking for full-time Machine Learning/Software Engineer roles.